barto90/Training/Deployments/18. Auto-Restart AlwaysOn App Services/README.md

 - Create ServiceNow tickets
 - Log to custom systems
 - Add delays before restart
-- Send different emails based on who stopped the app
+- Send different notifications based on who stopped the app

 ### **Advanced Filtering**
 The Activity Log Alert can be configured to: